123inkt/123view/README.md

 [![Build Status](https://github.com/123inkt/git-commit-notification/workflows/Check/badge.svg?branch=master)](https://github.com/123inkt/git-commit-notification/actions)
 [![Build Status](https://github.com/123inkt/git-commit-notification/workflows/Test/badge.svg?branch=master)](https://github.com/123inkt/git-commit-notification/actions)

-# Git commit notification
+# Code review and commit notifications
-A symfony application to allow receiving commit notification for all commits in a certain time period.
+A symfony application to create code reviews for a specific set of revisions not tied to a branch and to allow receiving commit notification for all commits in a certain time period.

-**Features:**
+### Features

+**Code review:**
+- Code reviews per repository.
+- Join review, place comment or react to comment, accept and reject reviews.
+- Attach and detach revisions to and from a review.
+- Webhook to allow external projects be notified about review changes.

+**Commit notification:**
 - Receive one mail for all commits within a certain time period.
 Once per one, two, three, fours hours or daily or weekly.
 - Exclude (or include) certain commit messages, files, or authors.
 - Receive commits in a single mail for multiple repositories.